Will Homeowners Insurance Cover Your House in a Wildfire?

 Losing your home in a wildfire is devastating.
-You need to act quickly to ensure your insurance company starts processing your claim as soon possible, so you can get your life back to normal.
+You need to act quickly to ensure your insurance company starts processing your claim as soon possible so that you can get your life back to normal.
 Read our checklist for filing a claim, or at a minimum:

-- Review your homeowners insurance policy to fully understand your coverage.
+- Review your homeowners insurance policy to understand your coverage entirely.

 - Make sure you know the deadline for filing a claim to avoid being denied for waiting too long.

 - Contact your insurance agent to let them know you're filing a claim as soon as possible.